dididu/cake-manager/readme.md

 **Change log**

 - Rewrite the app using [Spring Boot](https://projects.spring.io/spring-boot/)
-- Use H2 in-memory databased autoconfigured by Spring Boot as the store when running in default Spring profile (locally)
+- Use H2 in-memory database autoconfigured by Spring Boot as the store when running in default Spring profile (locally)
 - Fix *CakeEntity*, rename to just *Cake*
    **Assumption:** Cakes are considered identical if name, description and picture are all the same